parse-community/docs/_includes/rest/quick-reference.md

 # Quick Reference

+For your convenience you can customize [your configuration](#your-configuration) to change the default server url, mount path and additional values to match your personal setup.

 All API access is provided via the domain to your parse server instance.
-In cases where a domain is used to access the API we will reference `YOUR.PARSE-SERVER.HERE`{: .custom-parse-server-url}, which should be replaced with your domain for your parse server instance.
+In cases where a domain is used to access the API we will reference `YOUR.PARSE-SERVER.HERE`{: .custom-parse-server-url}, which should be set to your domain in [your configuration](#your-configuration).

-The relative path prefix `parse`{: .custom-parse-server-mount} is the default mount path for most installations.
+The relative path prefix `/parse/` is the default mount path for most installations.
 If you are using a different mount path be sure to change this to accommodate for your instance.
-If you are using a hosted service this may be something other than the expected `parse`{: .custom-parse-server-mount}, be sure to check before you proceed.
+If you are using a hosted service this may be something other than the expected `/parse/`, be sure to check before you proceed.
+For the following examples we will be using `/parse/`{: .custom-parse-server-mount}, which can be set in [your configuration](#your-configuration).

-For your convenience you can customize the **Server Settings** values in the left hand navbar to change both the default server url and mount path to match your personal setup.

 API access can be provided over **HTTPS** and **HTTP**.
 We recommend utilizing **HTTPS** for anything other than local development.
 If you are using a hosted service you will almost certainly be accessing your API exclusively over **HTTPS**.
-In our examples we will be primarily using **HTTPS**.

 ## Objects API